withastro/astro/.changeset/thin-rabbits-wait.md

 Adds a `devtools` option

-Enabling `devtools` will enable the [official Vue Devtools](https://github.com/vuejs/devtools-next) in development:
+You can enable the [official Vue DevTools](https://devtools-next.vuejs.org/) while working in development mode by setting `devtools:true` in your `vue()` integration config:

 ```js
 import { defineConfig } from "astro/config"